Cosby5/All-My-Stars/README.md

 - [SolderSCAD](https://github.com/bluecoast/SolderSCAD) - Solder stencil gerber -&gt; OpenSCAD converter
 - [pymediainfo](https://github.com/sbraz/pymediainfo) - A Python wrapper around the MediaInfo library
 - [tc-auto](https://github.com/wrdieter/tc-auto) - Automate transcoding MKV files into mp4 for use with Plex Media Server
-- [AutoTranscode](https://github.com/ThaneDE/AutoTranscode) - AutoTranscode is a program that creates a lossy mirror directory of your lossless music library
 - [wal-e](https://github.com/wal-e/wal-e) - Continuous Archiving for Postgres
 - [ddi](https://github.com/Xos73/ddi) - Set of docker containers performing DDI (Secure DNS, DHCP & IPAM)
 - [conv2mp4-py](https://github.com/BrianDMG/conv2mp4-py) - Python script that recursively searches through a user-defined file path and converts all videos of user-specified file types to MP4 with H264 video and AAC audio using ffmpeg.
 If a conversion failure is detected, the script re-encodes the file with HandbrakeCLI.
 Upon successful encoding, Plex libraries are refreshed and source file is deleted.
 The purpose of this script is to reduce the amount of transcoding CPU load on a Plex server.